 Some items should not be stored in plastic because chemicals might react with it and produce dangerous byproducts (such as hydrogen chloride gas).
 If reagents are mixed inside a container, there is no way for them to escape without being released into the air where someone could come across them.

 The same goes for any other volatile substances.
 For this reason, all hazardous chemicals should be stored in a separate location away from other chemicals.
+If you are looking for hazardous goods containers then you should buy it from Storemasta.
+They manufacture a huge range of hazardous goods containers that are comply with the Australian Standards.

 If you want to store multiple types of chemicals, it is also important to have the right storage containers, such as jars for powders and liquids, boxes or bins for solids, and fabric drawstring bags (i.e., cinch sack) for dry items that could spill easily if improperly sealed inside another container like plastic wrap or aluminum foil.